axu8888/mern-app/README.md

 Web application for CS/CE students at UIUC to plan their courses.

--uses React.js, Express.js, MongoDB, Node.js
+-uses React.js, Express.js, MongoDB, Node.js and deployed on Heroku